wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

              .telegram()
 ```

-Send alerts to Telegram chat-id in the configuration file.
+Send alerts to the Telegram chat-id in the configuration file.

 Example: